nswarm/protox/README.md

 ## Roadmap

-While idlx is largely functional, there's a few things it does not yet support, and a few quality of life features I intend on adding.
+While protox is largely functional, there's a few things it does not yet support, and a few quality of life features I intend on adding.

 - Retain comments from source protos.
 - Protobuf `oneof` types.
 - Protobuf nested types.
 - Support for always using the fully qualified type name.
 - Filtering input descriptor set based on e.g. message options.
-- Template validation tests, so users can specify the expected output of their set of templates to verify nothing breaks e.g. when upgrading idlx's version.
+- Template validation tests, so users can specify the expected output of their set of templates to verify nothing breaks e.g. when upgrading protox's version.

 ## Architecture

-idlx operates in three main stages:
+protox operates in three main stages:
 1. IDL -> Protobuf.
 2. Protobuf -> Template Contexts.
 3. Template Contexts -> Rendered Templates.